The Body’s Real Purpose

 0:00

-In recent chapters of 1 Corinthians, Paul addresses sins within the church at Corinth.
-In chapter 5, an individual had a sexual relationship with his father's wife—a fornication even unbelievers would reject.
-Paul instructs that such a person, showing no evidence of saving grace, should be put outside the church for the destruction of their flesh so their spirit may be saved.
+Recent chapters in 1 Corinthians address a particular sin rampant in the Corinthian church.
+In chapter 5, an individual had a sexual relationship with his father's wife—a relationship so egregious that even unbelievers would reject it.
+Paul instructed that such a person, showing no evidence of saving grace, be put outside the church for the destruction of their flesh, that their spirit might be saved.

-He then addresses church members suing each other over trivial disputes, taking them to secular courts instead of seeking wisdom within the church.
-This fails to glorify God.
-Paul lists the sexually immoral, idolaters, adulterers, men who practice homosexuality, the greedy, drunkards, revilers, and swindlers as those who will not inherit the kingdom of God.
+Paul also addressed church members suing each other over trivial disputes.
+Instead of seeking wisdom within the church, they took fellow believers to court, shaming God's glory.
+He listed the sexually immoral, idolaters, adulterers, men who practice homosexuality, the greedy, drunkards, revilers, and swindlers—none of whom will inherit the kingdom of God.

-Paul provides three convincing arguments for God-honoring behavior, especially in romantic relationships.
-These principles apply broadly, even beyond sexual sin.
+Paul introduces this concept generally, then focuses on the purpose of sex, the body, and intimacy.
+He lays out three arguments for Godly Christian behavior, especially in romantic relationships.
+These principles apply broadly, even beyond personal struggles with sexual sin.

 Do you not know that your bodies are members of Christ?
 Shall I then take the members of Christ and make them members of a prostitute?
 Or do you not know that he who is joined to a prostitute becomes one body with her?
 For, as it is written, "The two will become one flesh."
 But he who is joined to the Lord becomes one spirit with him.